HEAT PUMP

 Cold weather heat pump : Operation and efficiency

-When you understand the basic principle of a heat pump, and especially that of the air-to-water heat pump (the most widely used), you realize that the colder it is, the fewer calories there are to be recovered from the outside air, and therefore the less the heat pump is able to deliver the right heating power without the help of an electric booster.
+When you understand the basic principle of the heat pump, and especially that of the air-to-water heat pump (the most common), you realize that the colder it is, the fewer calories there are to be recovered from the outside air, and therefore the less the heat pump is able to deliver the right amount of heating power without the help of an electrical backup.

-First of all, we need to agree on what constitutes extreme cold in France, Switzerland, Belgium - in short, in Western Europe, which is more or less continental, and for some regions more oceanic.
-But where it matters most is in continental climates.
+First of all, we have to agree on what is the extreme cold in France, Switzerland, Belgium, in short in Western Europe, more or less continental, and for some regions more oceanic.
+But where it is most important is for regions with a continental climate.

-Indeed, in these regions, the climate is known for its extremes (although less and less so as the years of this century go by).
-In winter, temperatures can reach between -5°C and -15°C, or -20°C even lower, but rarely.
-These include Switzerland, Alsace, Haute Savoie, all the Alps, Nord Pas de Calais, etc.
+Indeed, in these regions, the climate is known for its extremes (although less and less over the years of this century).
+It is rather very cold in winter, with temperatures that can reach between -5°C and -15°C or -20°C sometimes even lower, but rarely.
+We think in particular of Switzerland, Alsace, Haute Savoie, all the regions of the Alps, Nord Pas de Calais, etc.

-Extreme cold not only means sub-zero peak temperatures, it's also a phenomenon that lasts for some time.
-A week or several weeks, or in some regions several months.
+The extreme cold is therefore peaks of negative temperatures, but it is also a phenomenon that settles on a certain duration.
+A week or several weeks, in some regions several months.

-Extreme cold would be -10°C without interruption for 1 month, for example, or -15°C for 2 weeks.
-It's a subjective definition, but it's what we generally imagine when we think about it.
-And then we think that our heat pump is going to struggle, and that our electricity bill is going to soar because the auxiliary heating element is going to kick in to maintain the set temperature.
+The extreme cold would be -10°C without interruption during 1 month for example. or -15°C during 2 weeks.
+It's a subjective definition, but it's what we usually imagine when we think about it.
+And then we say to ourselves that our heat pump is going to have a hard time, and that our electricity bill is going to explode because the auxiliary heating element is going to start up to ensure the set temperature.

 In reality, we start talking about extreme cold (which happens every 30 years) when the temperature stays at -10°C for two weeks (look at this example in Switzerland in 2011/2012)

-However, this is the kind of phenomenon our brains fantasize about.
-In fact, while there may be occasional downward spikes in temperature, the data to observe is the average temperature over the winter months.
-If it's -20°C over two days, the auxiliary heater will be switched on for two days, but the temperature will often rise again very quickly.
+However, this is the kind of phenomenon that our brain fantasizes about.
+Indeed, if there can sometimes be temperature peaks, the data to observe is the average temperature over the winter months.
+If it is -20°C on two days, the auxiliary heating element will be activated on two days, but very often the temperature will rise again very quickly.

-In fact, the current record for extreme cold in France, according to available records, is the winter from 1962 to 1963.
-And what's striking is that the temperature didn't even drop below 0°C on average.
-It averaged 0.7°C over December + January + February.
-Normally, that's around 5°C. Source
+In fact, the current record of very cold weather in France, in the available records, is the winter of 1962 to 1963.
+And what is striking is that the temperature did not even go below 0°C on average.
+It was an average of 0.7°C over December + January + February.
+While normally we are around 5°C. Source

 How does the heat pump work in cold weather?

-Air-to-water heat pumps are designed to capture energy from the calories in the outside air.
-The colder it is, the less energy there is, and the less energy they can release into the home's water system or domestic hot water.
+Air-water heat pumps are designed to capture energy from the calories in the outside air.
+The colder it is, the less energy there is, and the less energy they can release into the house's water system or domestic hot water.

 Heat pumps are equipped with modern control systems that adjust the setpoint temperature.
 If the set temperature cannot be reached when the units are at maximum output, there are several solutions:

-A setpoint shift is programmed in case of extreme cold.
-For example, if it's very cold, the owner can allow the room temperature to fall by up to 3°C below the set temperature.
-It's an ecological gesture (you take out your sweaters) and an economic one (you avoid consuming electricity via the auxiliary heater).
+It is programmed a setpoint shift in case of extreme cold.
+For example, the owner accepts that the room temperature is up to 3°C below the requested set point if it is very cold.
+It is an ecological gesture (we take out the sweaters) and economic (we avoid the consumption of electricity via auxiliary resistance).

-If this temperature drop is exceeded, an auxiliary resistor is switched on to provide the necessary heating energy for the house.
-So yes, the heat pump momentarily turns into a purely electric heating system.
+If this temperature drop is exceeded, an auxiliary heater is switched on to provide the necessary heating energy for the house.
+This means that the heat pump becomes a purely electric heating system for a short time.

 This is not the reason to panic.
-In fact, as mentioned above, you need to look at the average temperature over the winter months.
+In fact, as mentioned above, you should look at the average temperature over the winter months.
 And understand how many times your heater will turn on over the months.

-Let's say we're in the extreme case of an unbelievably cold 1 month every day, and your 3kW heating element has to be switched on every day, 24 hours a day.
-We're going to consume 31*24*3 = 2232kWh over the month, i.e. at 21cts per kWh, a total expenditure of 468CHF, spread over the 12 months of the year at around 40CHF per month.
-And this more or less every 30 years, as the climate warms up.
-In other years, the resistance will never be used overall, or only on an anecdotal basis.
+Let's say that we are in the extreme case of an incredible cold weather of 1 month every day and that your 3kW resistance has to start every day 24h/24. we will consume 31*24*3 = 2232kWh on the month, that is to say at 21cts the kWh, a total expenditure of 468CHF that is distributed on the 12 months of the year approximately 40chf per month.
+And this more or less every 30 years, knowing that the climate is warming up.
+The other years, the resistance will never start globally, or in an anecdotal way.

-Unless you make a mistake, if the resistance is ON by default...you're going to pick up the biggest bill of your life, before you figure out what happened.
+Unless you make a mistake, if the resistor is ON by default...you'll pick up the biggest bill of your life, before you figure out what happened.

-Generally speaking, heat pumps operate with correct coefficients of performance down to -7°C (for water heated to 35°, in the case of underfloor heating), below which they deteriorate.
+Generally, heat pumps operate with correct coefficients of performance down to -7°C (for water heated to 35°C, in the case of underfloor heating), below which they deteriorate.

 Learn more about heat pumps with these articles: